 How was your weekend?
 We spent our weekend around the house, and were able to get a lot accomplished, which was awesome.
 As I mentioned in this post, I wanted to get a lot of cleaning and organizing done, and we did!
 And bonus, Craigslist did come through for me again, and on Saturday Darryl went to go pick up a very large computer armoire/cabinet that we are now using to house all of our home school books and art supplies and board games.
 It’s huge, and in excellent shape, and was only $55!
 I posted a picture on Instagram because I was so excited.

-Since we were so busy doing things around the house, I did utilize the awesome power of the slow cooker and have it make lunch for us on Friday. :) I pretty much just wanted to make something comforting but healthy, and since we had a lot of lentils and rice, this vegan and gluten free dish is what I came up with.
+Since we were so busy doing things around the house, I did utilize the awesome power of the slow cooker to make lunch for us on Friday. :) I just wanted to make something comforting but healthy, so we ate this spiced lentil pepper rice, which was perfect.

 Slow Cooker Spiced Lentil Pepper Rice